-For fiscal year 2023, the Company expects revenue of \$275 - \$285 million and Adjusted EBITDA of \$48 - \$52 million.
+On September 26, 2022, the Company provided guidance for fiscal 2023.
+The Company is maintaining its guidance of revenue between \$275 - \$285 million and Adjusted EBITDA of \$48 - \$52 million.

 The above outlook constitutes forward-looking information and is based on the Company's assessment of many material assumptions, including: